brawer/wikidata-qrank/doc/design.md

 on](https://www.digitalocean.com/blog/why-we-chose-ceph-to-build-block-storage/)
-the open-source [Ceph](https://ceph.io/) system, we could read and write files from Ceph-mounted volumes at up to 200 MBit/s, roughly 40 times faster on probably comparable hardware.
+the open-source [Ceph](https://ceph.io/) system, we could read and write files from Ceph-mounted volumes at up to 200 MBit/s, roughly 40 times faster.
 Although Wikimedia has started to modernize its storage infrastructure, the data dumps, which are the input to the QRank build pipeline, can still only be accessed over NFS (or an HTTP server that seems subject to similar levels of throttling).
-Likewise, Toolforge is currently mounting a tool's private data directory via NFS, again slowing down access to 5 MBit/s.
-If and when the Wikimedia Cloud has moved on from NFS to more scalable storage, it may be worth trying to remove the compression of intermediate files in `qrank-builder`, or to reduce the compression level.
+Likewise, Toolforge is currently mounting a tool's private data directory via NFS.
+When the Wikimedia Cloud finished its migration to more scalable storage systems, it might be worth trying to remove the compression of intermediate files in `qrank-builder`, or to reduce the compression level.

+Said this, the build pipeline's current bottleneck seems to be CPU and not I/O, so the file system may not actually matter all that much.
+Still, it is a little surprising that the pipeline can process the exact same data so much faster on DigitalOcean than in the Wikimedia Cloud.
+In any case, it's not really a big problem if the ranking signal is stale by a couple days.

 ## Future work